Skip to content

 It is one of the most-searched questions in America right now: will Congress cut Social Security and Medicare?
-For the hundreds of thousands of retirees living in Florida’s 16th District — including the large retirement communities in Sun City Center, Lakewood Ranch, and Riverview — this is not an abstract policy debate.
-It is a question about whether their monthly check will be there and whether their doctor visits will still be covered.
+For the hundreds of thousands of retirees living in Florida’s 14th Congressional District — including the large retirement community in Sun City Center and the broader retiree population across Apollo Beach, Riverview, and Brandon — this is not an abstract policy debate.
+It is a question about whether the monthly check will be there, and whether the doctor visit will still be covered.

 Will Congress Cut Social Security?
 The Honest Answer

-As of March 2026, no legislation has passed to cut Social Security or Medicare benefits for current retirees.
-But the debate in Washington is intensifying — and the distinction between what is being debated, what is being threatened, and what has actually happened matters enormously for seniors trying to plan their finances.
+As of May 2026, no legislation has passed to cut Social Security or Medicare benefits for current retirees.
+The debate in Washington is intensifying — and the distinction between what is being debated, what is being threatened, and what has actually happened matters enormously for seniors trying to plan their finances.

 The national debt has surpassed $36 trillion, and budget negotiations in Congress have raised the possibility of reducing the growth rate of federal spending across many programs.
 Social Security and Medicare represent roughly 40% of the federal budget — which means they are always part of any conversation about federal spending, whether politicians admit it or not.